grenaud/schmutzi/README.md

 -------------------------------------------------------------------------------------

 Before you start, make sure you have a BAM file that has been:

-- where all the fragments have been mapped to the mitochondrial genome only
+- where ALL the fragments have been mapped to the mitochondrial genome only.
 - sorted
 - indexed
+- fillmd/calmd has been run to fix the MD field

 First determine if you the library used was double-stranded or single-stranded.
 Then call: